PadTo/League-of-Legends-data-pipeline/README.md

 stages_to_process:

-- Description: A list of 4 binary values [1, 1, 1, 1] to toggle pipeline stages.
+- Description: A list of 5 binary values [1, 1, 1, 1, 1] to toggle pipeline stages.
   - 1 = run the stage
   - 0 = skip the stage
-- Example: [1, 0, 0, 1] runs stages 1 and 4.
+- Example: [1, 0, 0, 1, 0] runs stages 1 and 4.
+- Stage Description:
+  - Stage 1 | Collects summoner entries by tier
+  - Stage 2 | Collects match IDs by puuid
+  - Stage 3 | Collects match data by match ID
+  - Stage 4 | Collects match timeline data by match ID
+  - Stage 5 | Saves the data
 - Dependency rules:
   - Stage 2 depends on stage 1
   - Stage 3 depends on stage 2
   - Stage 4 depends on stage 3

 rate_limit: